Ivystrode/RNET/readme.md

 - Command channel = 7502

-DRONE TESTING - NOTE THAT HUB_ADDRESS IS CHANGED TO LOOPBACK ADDRESS CHANGE THIS BACK TO SERVER ADDRESS WHEN NOT SIM TESTING
+DRONE TESTING - NOTE THAT HUB_ADDRESS IS CHANGED TO LOOPBACK ADDRESS CHANGE THIS BACK TO SERVER ADDRESS WHEN NOT SIM TESTING (THIS APPLIES ONLY WHEN RUNNING HUB, UNIT, MISSION PLANNER AND SITL ON SAME MACHINE)

 - Command pathway done from bot --> hub --> cmd router --> unit --> router --> drone controller
 - Signaller messages FC status back to hub